Vevi railway station

-The Vevi railway station (Σιδηροδρομικός σταθμός Βεύης) is the railway station of Vevi in West Macedonia, Greece.
-The station is located 3 km west the center of the settlement, on the Thessaloniki–Bitola railway, 177 km from Thessaloniki, and is severed by both Local and Proastiakos Services.
+Vevi railway station (Σιδηροδρομικός σταθμός Βεύης) is the railway station of Vevi in West Macedonia, Greece.
+The station is located 3 km west of the centre of the settlement, on the Thessaloniki–Bitola railway, 177 km from Thessaloniki, and is served by the Thessaloniki Regional Railway (formerly the Suburban Railway).

 History

 Opened in June 1894 as Banitsa railway station (Σιδηροδρομικός σταθμός Μπάνιτσα) in what was then the Ottoman Empire at the completion of the Société du Chemin de Fer ottoman Salonique-Monastir, a branchline of the Chemins de fer Orientaux from Thessaloniki to Bitola.
 During this period, Northern Greece and the southern Balkans where still under Ottoman rule.
 Vevi was annexed by Greece on 18 October 1912 during the First Balkan War.
-On 17 October 1925 The Greek government purchased the Greek sections of the former Salonica Monastir railway, and the railway became part of the Hellenic State Railways, with the remaining section north of Florina seeded to Yugoslavia.
+On 17 October 1925, The Greek government purchased the Greek sections of the former Salonica Monastir railway, and the railway became part of the Hellenic State Railways, with the remaining section north of Florina seeded to Yugoslavia.
 In 1926 the station, along with the settlement, was renamed Agios Panteleimonas.
 In 1970, OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
-On 1 January 1971, the station and most of Greek rail infrastructure where transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
+On 1 January 1971, the station and most of the Greek rail infrastructure where transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.

-Since 2007, the station is served by the Proastiakos Thessaloniki services to New Railway Station.
+Since 2007, the station is served by the Thessaloniki Regional Railway.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
-Timetables were cutback, and routes closed as the government-run entity attempted to reduce overheads.
-August 2013 Proastiakos services where exsteded to Florina.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
+In August 2013, Regional Railway services were extended to Florina.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.